|Base Year Market Size

 The global macular degeneration treatment market is segmented by type, stage of disease, route of administration, and sales channel.

-Based on type, the global macular degeneration treatment market is bifurcated into dry and wet age-related macular degeneration.
+Based on type, the global market for macular degeneration treatment is bifurcated into dry and wet age-related macular degeneration.

 The wet age-related macular degeneration segment is the highest contributor to the market and is expected to grow at a CAGR of 6.98% over the forecast period.
 Wet macular degeneration is marked by aberrant blood vessels under the retina and macula, known as choroidal neovascularization or CNV.
 The macula may then bulge or lift from its typically flat position due to these new blood vessels bleeding and leaking fluid, blurring, or impairing central vision.
 Wet macular degeneration accounts for around 10% of cases but results in 90% of legal blindness.
 The dry form of the disease always comes before wet macular degeneration.
 Wet macular degeneration is treatable if identified early.
 Medications are injected into the eye to stop the development of abnormal blood vessels.